hannibalzhang/ssh-scp-doc/SSH and SCP.md

 Notice that I ran `handin -c 241 -a 1 hw1` instead of just `handin`.
 (Those letters with dashes in front of them are called _command-line arguments_. `-c` is followed by the class number, which here is 150, and `-a` is followed by the assignment number, which here is 1.
 The thing we're handing in, `hw1` is the last one, and is preceded by no letter.
 In general, command-line arguments are a way to give information to a program you're running from the shell.
 Here, they serve as a way to tell `handin` our class and assignment numbers all at once.
 We could have gotten the same thing done just by typing `handin` and then entering our class and assignment number ordinarily.
 This is just the "cool" way to do it, like riding your bike without handlebars.)

-These particular command-line arguments are specific to `handin`: another program might not have a `-c` argument, or it might have a `-c` argument that does something completely different.
+These particular command-line arguments are specific to `handin`.
+Another program might not have a `-c` argument, or it might have a `-c` argument that does something completely different.

 Here I'm showing an assignment handin, but I could also make some directories, copy files around, etc. When I `logout`, the connection is closed, the prompt changes back to my local terminal, and everything is good again.
-To make sure I'm home, I run `ls` which shows only `SSH and SCP.md`, instead of all my OCCS class folders.
+To make sure I'm home, I run `ls` which shows only `SSH and SCP.md` (this file! hey!), instead of all my OCCS class folders.

 ### Review
-Think of `ssh` as a way to move around and do stuff on OCCS, like to remotely hand in files – It's not such a great way to work on files, unless you know how to use a terminal-based text editor like `nano`, `vim`, `emacs`, etc. It's usually much easier to work on your code locally (on your computer), then transfer them to OCCS and use `ssh` to hand them in.
+Think of `ssh` as a way to move around and do stuff on OCCS, like to remotely hand in files – It's not such a great way to work on files, unless you know how to use a terminal-based text editor like `nano`, `vim`, `emacs`, etc. It's usually much easier to work on your code locally (on your computer), then transfer it to OCCS and use `ssh` to hand them in.
 How to do the transfer part?
-That's where we'll need to use...
+You've got options.
+If you like doing things by the command line, use `scp` (coming up next).
+If you don't, skip the next section and we'll talk about other options.

+#TODO
+- More non-command-line options.
+What do Windows people use?

 ---